ProjectCoCom/content-architecture/Authority/product/source/00_introduction_and_toc.md

 # The Authority Blueprint: Increase sales and brand awareness through authoritative content.

-This small e-book includes 44 modules, enriched with insights, modern tooling, and actionable strategies, to help you increase traffic and conversions via exceptional and focused content.
+This small guide includes 44 modules, enriched with insights, modern tooling, and actionable strategies, to help you increase traffic and conversions via exceptional and focused content.

 ## Your Brand Is Your Authority